 A luxurious addition to Kyoto, the Four Seasons Kyoto offers spacious, contemporary accommodation with a Japanese flare in the historical heart of Kyoto.
 Enjoy the sites of this former Imperial city during the day before returning to this Japanese haven.

 Established in 1901, Jinpyokaku is a historic onsen ryokan loved by many writers and artists such as Yasunari Kawabata and Soseki Natsume.
 With only 6 rooms, this is a quiet and traditional option and a great base from which to explore the mountains.

 Tokyo, Takayama, Kanazawa & Kyoto

-Designed to appeal to both adults and children alike, this awesome trip takes in the neon-lit metropolis of Tokyo, with its distinctive cultural traditions of kawaii (cute), anime and cosplay, cycling in the Japanese Alps, a stay in a traditional Japanese ryokan inn and cooking class in Kyoto.
-Full of memorable experiences and contrasting...
+Designed to appeal to adults and children alike, this awesome Japan tour takes in the neon-lit metropolis of Tokyo, with its distinctive cultural traditions of kawaii (cute), anime and cosplay.
+Then go cycling in the Japanese Alps, stay in a traditional ryokan inn and learn how to cook like a local in Kyoto.

 An action-packed adventure for all the family, experience Japan’s highlights during a school break or combined with a Southeast Asian beach trip.
 Experience iconic pop culture in Tokyo, marvel at the natural beauty of rural Hakone and Mount Fuji, then ride the bullet train to Kyoto, laden with Japan’s rich geisha, samurai and ninja heritage.